tide-org/vgdb/README.md

 1. Install into Vim:

-- Using Vundle:

-In your `.vimrc` file:
+Using Vundle, in your `.vimrc` file:

     Plugin 'wilvk/vgdb'

 2. Install the prerequisite libraries:

+e.g.

     cd ~/.vim/bundle/vgdb
     bin/git-install